Summary

 FIRST OF ALL: AUTOPSY OF A PAIR OF SHOES

-All that is the upper of the shoe.
+All this is the upper of the shoe.

 THE GREAT GENERAL PRINCIPLE OF FORMALISM: